bumbeishvili/d3-coding-conventions/README.md

 + d3.tree()
 + d3.treeMap()

-if we have to use one of them, then we have to group them with group comment as well
+If we have to use one of them, then we have to group them with group comment as well
 ```javascript
 //#########################  LAYOUTS  ########################
 var layouts = {};